qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 Extra parameters supported by the WMS GetMap request
 -----------------------------------------------------

-In the WMS GetMap request, |qg| Server accepts a couple of extra parameters in addition to the standard parameters according to the OCG WMS 1.3.0 specification:
+In the WMS GetMap request, QGIS Server accepts a couple of extra parameters in addition to the standard parameters according to the OCG WMS 1.3.0 specification: